-After solar energy and that produced from bagasse and coal, Maurice turns to wind as part of its national policy to make maximum use of renewable energy resources, PANA learned from a government source Wednesday .
+After solar energy and that produced from bagasse and coal, Mauritius is turning to the wind as part of its national policy to maximize the use of renewable energy resources, said PANA, Wednesday government source .

-According to a government official, this framework approach with national policy favoring the exploitation of renewable energy sources, given the constantly rising costs of petroleum products on the world market.
-It also is consistent with the agreement signed between Mauritius and India in order to encourage investment in this field.
+According to a government official, this is consistent with the national policy favoring the exploitation of renewable energy sources, given the constant rise in the cost of petroleum products on the world market.
+It is also consistent with the Memorandum of Understanding between Mauritius and India to encourage investment in this area.

 "This electricity generation park will include about twenty wind turbines with a production capacity of 25 megawatts.
 But the electricity produced will depend on the speed of the winds in the region, "he said.

-Wind energy is not new in Mauritius, where a wind turbine was installed in the Great Basin in the south, 1987, with assistance from the United Nations Development Programme (UNDP) before being abandoned after 17 months of operation due to a supply problem of spare parts.
+Wind power is not new in Mauritius where a wind turbine had been installed in Grand Bassin, in the south, in 1987, with the help of the United Nations Development Program (UNDP) before being abandoned after 17 months of operation due to a spare parts supply problem.

-Rodrigues Island to 350 km northeast of Maurice and dependent, has it, a small production plant with three turbines since 2003.
+Rodrigues Island, at 350 km northeast and dependent on Mauritius, has a small production unit with three turbines from 2003.

-About 56% of electricity production on the island is provided by heavy oil, 39% from bagasse and coal and 5% by water turns turbines.
+About 56% of the electricity production in the island is provided by heavy oil, 39% by bagasse and coal and 5% by the water that turns the turbines.